AvtsVivek/LearnCpp/src/tasks/416700-FriendFunctionsForClassTemplates/ReadMe.md

 3. Friend functions that take a parameter(or more) of our template class.
 The goal is so that we are able to model on aoperator << for our template class.

-4. He is using the term [private parts](https://www.udemy.com/course/the-modern-cpp-20-masterclass/learn/lecture/24464896#overview) at 1:55
+4. He is using the term [private parts](https://www.udemy.com/course/the-modern-cpp-20-masterclass/learn/lecture/24464896#overview) at 1:55.
+This term should not be used, instead private members should be used.

+5. Here the function as well as class is a template.

 ## References